open-plan-tool/documentation/docs/getting_started/quick_start_guide.rst

 Now we must decide whether or not to activate the constraints.
 To do this, there is a drop-down menu in each case.
 The two constraints that can be defined are:

-	- Minimal degree of autonomy.
+	- **Minimal degree of autonomy**.
 It refers to the definition of a lower boundary on the degree of autonomy of the energy system.
 This factor can take values between 0 and 1, with the value close to zero showing a degree of autonomy with high dependence on the energy supplier (energy coming from the grid), while a degree of autonomy of 1 represents an autonomous energy system.

-	- Minimal share of renewables.
+	- **Minimal share of renewables**.
 This constraint defines a lower boundary for the renewable share of the system, where both local generation as well as the renewable share of energy providers are taken into account.

 The above constraints apply to the entire system, but not to specific sectors individually.